The Importance of Water and Your Espresso Machine

 The other basic requirement is filtration.
 This removes solids from the water, such as tiny pieces of dirt, rust, or grit.
 Additionally, water filters can reduce chlorine and other tastes and odors.
 Even if your water looks clean, there will still be a small amount of particulate matter that passes through, and this can lead to clogged water passages and leaking seals.

 Filtration and softening prevent the most common threats to the reliability of your machine, but there are many other factors to consider.
 We recommend you seek out a local expert if you have any questions or concerns about your area’s water.

 Remember that problems arising due to poor water quality are not covered by warranty.
-But if care is taken in filtration and softening, your machine will serve you well for years with minimal maintenance.
+But if filtration and softening care is taken, your machine will serve you well for years with minimal maintenance.

 What is the right water setup for you?
 Are you planning to plumb in your machine, or use the water reservoir?